-Although alternative P-I-dialogues for $(a \supset b) \lor (b \supset a)$ are possible (in particular, by inserting empty internal move components) it should be clear that all such dialogues eventually have to lead to a state where player P is not winning, and where also no further move for P is available, that results in an essentially new global state.
+Although alternative P-I-dialogues for $(a \supset b) \lor (b \supset a)$ are possible it should be clear that all such dialogues eventually have to lead to a state where player P is not winning, and where also no further move for P is available, that results in an essentially new global state.
 In the particular dialogue of Figure 2, P may only continue with a fork-move, which however does not change the state, if we identify dialogue sequents that only differ in their indices.